ysyk2021/the-repeating-rhythm-creating-a-sustainable-business-through-regular-review/src/chapter-1-2.md

-Chapter 1: Introduction: Importance of Regular Review in Business Sustainability
+Importance of Regular Review in Business Sustainability
 ================================================================================

 In this chapter, we will introduce the concept of regular review and its importance in achieving business sustainability.